eddie-energy/architecture/arc42/crosscutting-concepts/crosscutting-concepts.md

 The Permission Process Model defines the lifecycle of a permission request within the EDDIE Framework.
 A permission request represents the agreement between a Customer, their Permission Administrator, and the Eligible Party to access energy-related data.
 Each permission request transitions through well-defined states — from its creation and validation to acceptance, revocation, or termination — ensuring that no state is skipped and that the complete permission history is traceable.
-This state model standardizes how permissions are created, validated, transmitted, and retired across all regional connectors and PAs.
+This state model standardizes how permissions are created, validated, transmitted, and retired across all Region Connectors and PAs.

 ![BPRT diagram showing the permission request process](../crosscutting-concepts/figures/permission-process-model.svg)